Chapter 11: Ecosystem Ecology

 Vocabulary:

-• Enthalpy: amount of internal energy in a compound
+- Enthalpy: amount of internal energy (heat) in a system

 Outline of Notes: